G'day, I'm Dean Friske, a commercials director & filmmaker

 You any good at anything?

-Comedy - Performance - Integrated VFX - Memorable Casting - Zen Can-Do-ism - Dance Offs
+Comedy - Performance - Integrated VFX - Zen Can-Do-ism - Dance Offs

 What's in it for us?

-Seamless Execution from Start to Finish - No Dramas (unless it's scripted that way) - Clear Communication - Peace of Mind
+Seamless Execution - No Dramas (unless it's scripted that way) - Clear Communication - Peace of Mind

 Your credo?